freqtrade/freqtrade/docs/strategy-advanced.md

                         current_rate: float, current_profit: float, dataframe: DataFrame,
                         **kwargs) -> float:

+        # Default return value
         result = 1
-        if self.custom_info and pair in self.custom_info and trade:
+        if trade:
             # Using current_time directly would only work in backtesting.
 Live/dry runs need time to
             # be rounded to previous candle to be used as dataframe index.
 Rounding must also be
             # applied to `trade.open_date(_utc)` if it is used for `dataframe` indexing.